wimvanderbauwhede/OpenCLIntegration/README.md

       build(appname,sources)

+- For building Fortran code with the OclWrapper:

+      from OclBuilder import initOcl, buildF

+      envF=Environment(useF=1)
+      envF=initOcl(envF)

+      fsources=['matacc.f95']

+      buildF(envF,'mataccF',fsources)

-### Building without Scons
+#### Building your own code without Scons

-If you use Make or another build system for the rest of your code, then just build the OclWrapper library with SCons and use it in your build script.
-For example, to integrate OpenCL into Fortran, your SConscript looks like this:
+If you use Make or another build system for the rest of your code, you can build the OclWrapper library with SCons and then use it in your build script.
+For example, to integrate OpenCL into Fortran, your SConscript would look like this:

       from OclBuilder import initOcl